joaks1/PyMsBayes/doc/source/tutorials/background.rst

    A cartoon showing the most general model of divergence where all three population-pairs of lizards that diverge at unique times.

-If we go out and sample individuals from each of the lizard populations, and from those individuals collect DNA sequence data from one or more orthologous loci per pair of populations, we can use these data to infer the temporal distribution of the population divergences across the three lizard species.
+Being energetic herpetologists, we go out and sample individuals from each of the lizard populations, and from those individuals collect DNA sequence data from one or more orthologous loci per pair of populations.
+You can find our sequence data in fasta format in the |lizard-seq-dir|_ directory.
-We know that the sequences of a locus of a pair are related by a genealogy, and that the shape of this genealogy is governed by demographic processes.
+We know that the sequences of a locus are related by a genealogy, and that the shape of this genealogy is governed by demographic processes.
-We also know that the variation we see in the contemporary sequences accumulated as the sequences evolved via mutational processes along the genealogy.
+We also know that the genetic variation we see in the data accumulated as the sequences evolved via mutational processes along the genealogy.
 We can modify our cartoon of model :math:`M_5 = 123` to better represent this, as shown in figure pop_divergence_model_123_.